Jewish influence in rhythm and blues: Jewish-owned record companies and the promotion of African American music

 Jewish composers, musicians, and promoters had a prominent role in the transition from jazz and swing to doo-wop and rock 'n' roll in American popular music of the 1950s, while Jewish businessmen founded many of the labels that recorded rhythm and blues during the height of the vocal group era.
+According to Israeli Jewish historian Ari Katorza, although only two percent of the total US population was Jewish, their representation in the music industry was much higher, and by this time they owned or managed about "forty percent of the independent record companies recording and distributing rock 'n' roll and rhythm and blues music in the United States."

 In the decade from 1944 to 1955, many of the most influential record companies specializing in "race" music (or rhythm and blues, as it later came to be known) were owned or co-owned by Jews.
-These included Chess and National Records in Chicago; King in Cincinnati; Savoy in Newark; Apollo, Old Time (Old Town?), and Atlantic in New York; and Specialty, Aladdin, and Modern in Los Angeles, as well as many others;
+These included Chess and National Records in Chicago; King in Cincinnati; Savoy in Newark; Apollo, Old Town, and Atlantic in New York; and Specialty, Aladdin, and Modern in Los Angeles, as well as many others;

 they were the small independent record companies that recorded, marketed, and distributed doo-wop music.
 Jack and Devora Brown, a Jewish couple in Detroit, founded Fortune Records in 1946, and recorded a variety of eccentric artists and sounds; in the mid-1950s they became champions of Detroit rhythm and blues, including the music of local doo-wop groups.

 Jewish entrepreneurs started scores of independent record companies between 1940 and 1960; many of them focused on black popular music and promoting black talent with their new vocal group sound.
 Although black-owned independent labels competed with the Jewish-owned indie labels in the rhythm and blues era, Jewish entrepreneurs had access to a wide network in popular entertainment that made Jews preeminent in music publishing, talent agencies, A&R, and record distribution.
 This network wielded considerable influence in American culture and business.

 Running an independent record label in the rhythm and blues and early rock 'n' roll era was practically a Jewish business niche.
 Prominent Jewish entrepreneurs included Herb Abramson of Atlantic, Jules Bihari of Modern, Al Green of National, Florence Greenberg of Apollo, Herman Lubinsky of Savoy, Syd Nathan of King, Art Rupe of Specialty, and Hy Weiss of Old Town.